Barzan Tilli-Choli: The murder of Jonathan Barber

-Tilli-Choli had a famous feud with the Bacon brothers of the Red Scorpions gang and was known as their most tenacious and determined opponent.
+Tilli-Choli had a well-known feud with the Bacon brothers of the Red Scorpions gang.
 Jonathan Barber was a young man working as installer of audio systems in automobiles whose cropped hairstyle made him bear a vague resemblance to Jonathan Bacon, one of the three Bacon brothers, who also had a cropped hairstyle.
 Barber was hired by Bacon to install a new audio system in his Porsche Cayenne SUV.
 On May 9, 2008, Barber was driving Bacon's Porsche from the Bacon home in Abbotsford to the firm's shop in Vancouver along the Kingsway highway when it was shot up by a group of U.N members consisting of Tilli-Choli, Dan Russell, Dilun Heng, Yong Lee, Karwan Saed and professional wrestler Ion Croitoru, out of the mistaken belief that he was Bacon.
 Barber's girlfriend, Vicky King, who was driving his car behind the SUV, was also injured, but she survived while Barber was killed.

 A member of the UN gang who later turned Crown's evidence known only as C. due to a court order testified in 2017 that Tilli-Choli used his AK-47 assault rifle to shoot up the cars driven by King and Barber.
 C. testified on 8 May 2017: "Barzan starts lowering the rear window, the rear driver's side window...He starts aiming his weapon at the vehicles and he's starts firing at the Cherokee...Barzan was able to see into the window and said 'holy shit it's a girl!'.
 He stopped firing".
 Leaving King wounded in her car, Tilli-Choli then started shooting at the Porsche driven by Barber, pumping between 6-10 shots into his vehicle and killing him.